-This past September we celebrated our eighth (8!)
+In September of 2016 we celebrated our eighth (8!)
 Brand New Conference in Nashville, TN, a town oozing with inspiration and material to draw from, which we unapologetically did.
 Despite having done this eight times, it never gets easier in terms of the materials we produce and the many tactical and logistic challenges that arise every single year, but we enjoy the challenge of designing for designers and hopefully this year’s identity gives y’all some joy.

 (Full set of photos of the materials here; believe it or not, the ones shown here are a limited selection.)

 The logo is explained in more detail here so this is a quick reminder of where the logo came from — rhinestone suits and woodtype — and to show the variations that we used throughout the applications.